Home Food & Beverages Plant-Based Protein Market Size, Growth, Demand & Forecast 2033

 Protein is the building block for muscles; it is an essential nutrient responsible for the growth, repair, and maintenance of the body.
 Rising health consciousness has seen people educating themselves about the nutritional value of different foods.
 And people are increasingly striving to consume balanced meals rich in all essential nutrients, which is driving the consumption of plant- and animal-based protein.
 However, an increasing number of consumers are opting for plant-based proteins to reduce their carbon footprint.
 The rising incidence of food allergies is also positively influencing the plant-based protein market growth, as plant-based foods are claimed to incite fewer allergic reactions when compared with animal products.

-Allergies Linked with Soy
+Allergies linked with soy

 Plant-based foods and beverages have functional health benefits and important nutrients; however, humans have been allergic to them in several cases, and the anti-nutritional properties found in soy may cause allergies.
 When the human immune system misidentifies the harmless proteins found in soy as harmful, antibodies are produced to combat them.
 Such cases of allergies can restrain the plant-based protein market growth.